Nicholas McMurray

 —

-Niko McMurray is the Managing Director of Public Policy at ClearPath.
-In this role, he leads the development and execution of ClearPath’s clean energy and industrial policy portfolio to advance the organization’s mission and vision.
+Niko McMurray is the Managing Director for Public Policy at ClearPath.
+In this role, he leads the development and execution of ClearPath’s clean energy and industrial policy portfolios to advance the organization’s mission and vision.

-Niko serves as a member of the U.S. Department of Commerce’s Civil Nuclear Trade Advisory Committee (CINTAC).
-He is also a member of the American Society of Mechanical Engineers (ASME) Nuclear Engineering Division Executive Committee, the E4 Carolinas Southeast Nuclear Industry Advisory Council, and represents ClearPath before multiple other industry groups.
+Niko serves as a member of the U.S. Department of Commerce’s Civil Nuclear Trade Advisory Committee (CINTAC), the Keystone Energy Board, the E4 Carolinas Southeast Nuclear Industry Advisory Council, and represents ClearPath before multiple other industry groups.

 When he first joined ClearPath, Niko was the Senior Program Director for Nuclear Energy, where he led the organization’s nuclear energy portfolio.
 Previously, Niko was a Materials Engineer at the U.S. Nuclear Regulatory Commission (NRC).
 While at the NRC, he developed and provided technical guidance on materials, component integrity, and licensing topics for new and advanced nuclear reactors.